Hey, friends! How’s your summer going so far?

 - Taste and adjust flavors as needed, adding more banana or pineapple for sweetness, lemon for acidity, ginger for bite, and turmeric for warmth.

-- Divide between two glasses and serve.
+- Divide between two glasses (as original recipe is written // adjust if altering batch size) and serve.
 Best when fresh.